 If you or someone you love is living with bipolar disorder, you will be familiar with the manic highs and extreme lows that people with bipolar experience regularly.
-This roller-coaster of emotions can be confusing, frustrating, and even dangerous at times.
+This roller-coaster of emotions can be confusing and frustrating.
 Still, with hypnotherapy for bipolar disorder, in conjunction with traditional treatment, the maintenance of moods can finally be a reality.

 Balance Your Mind with Hypnosis for Bipolar